 Rosy Scorpionfish, Pontinus Species A

-The Rosy Scorpionfish, Pontinus Species A, whose common Spanish name is Puñal Rosado, is a member of the Scorpionfish or Scorpaenidae Family, known collectively as “Escorpiónes” or “Lapóns” in Mexico.
+The Rosy Scorpionfish, Pontinus Species A, whose common Spanish name is puñal rosado, is a species in the family Scorpaenidae, the Rockfishes and Scorpionfishes, known as escorpiónes or lapóns in Mexico.
+Globally, there are twenty one species in the genus Pontinus, of which seven are found in Mexican waters, three in the Atlantic and four in the Pacific.
 This species is quite new to science, thus its taxonomy has not yet been fully documented and formally assigned.

 The Rosy Scorpionfish are found around rocky structures at depths between 150 and 450 feet.
 They reach a maximum length of 30 cm (12 inches), with this length established by a fish in my possession.
 They are an exceedingly rare species with a very limited distribution and are seldom seen by humans, thus very little is known about their behavioral patterns.
 They are found along the southwest coast of Baja from Magdalena Bay to Cabo San Lucas and along the west coast of the mainland from Mazatlán to Guatemala.